astronomer/docs/astro/upgrade-runtime.md

 import HostedBadge from '@site/src/components/HostedBadge';

-New versions of Astro Runtime are released regularly to support new Astro and Apache Airflow functionality.
+New versions of Astro Runtime are released regularly to support new Astro and Apache Airflow® functionality.
 To take advantage of new features and bug and security fixes, Astronomer recommends upgrading Astro Runtime as new versions are available.

 ## Prerequisites